robiot/zash/README.md

 ```
 yay -S zash
 ```
-*Paru seems to have some problems running the post_install hook, so yay is recommended*
+*Paru seems to have some problems running the post_install hook, so yay is recommended.*

 ### To set zash as your default shell
 ```